Ynng/Highschool-Discord/README.md

 # Highschool-Discord

-Highly customized and **specific** Discord bot made to manage a discord server I made for my entire highschool.
-Meant to be self-hosted and used for 1 server only.
+Highly customizable and specific discord bot for managing the discord server I made for my high school.
+Designed to be self-hosted and used for one server only.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors)